tensorflow/community/rfcs/20200612-stream-executor-c-api/C_API_versioning_strategy.md

   eventually deprecating the member with the old name.
 * Fields that cannot be 0 or `NULL` can be deprecated in a backwards compatible manner by zero-initialization.
-  * Plug-ins must perform input validation on these fields for 0 and `NULL` before consuming them.
+  * If the field is set by core TensorFlow, plug-ins must perform input validation on these fields for 0 and `NULL` before accessing them.
       * Plug-ins know the fields are deprecated when they find 0 or `NULL` in these fields.
+  * If the field is set by plug-in, TF can check if the field is non-zero (or not `NULL`) and print a warning if so.
-  * Such fields must be explicitly marked by comments, to ensure all plug-ins have consistent behavior (e.g., non of the plug-ins is using 0 or `NULL` as a special case).
+  * Such fields must be explicitly marked by comments, to ensure all plug-ins have consistent behavior (e.g., none of the plug-ins is using 0 or `NULL` as a special case).
 See `// 0 is no-op` and `// NULL is no-op` in the [By value inspection](#By-value-inspection) section for example.